landx-id/blog/site/content/blog/jobs-at-landx.md

 * Work under the Content division;
 * Arrange content plans creatively for a certain period;
-* Create a content by correlating current issues with financial service activities;
+* Create content by correlating current issues with financial service activities;
-* Create a trend that connect automatically with the audiences to increase engagement;
+* Create a trend that connects automatically with the audiences to increase engagement;
 * Conduct research to develop content strategy;
-* Develop contents in collaboration with the Marketing division;
+* Develop content in collaboration with the Marketing division;
 * Involved directly  in product and brand campaigns;
 * Identify and create viral marketing campaigns;
 * Publish content for blogs, Instagram, Facebook, YouTube channels, and other related platforms;